bitnami/charts/bitnami/nginx/README.md

 ```

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
 To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values.

+### Setting Pod's affinity

+This chart allows you to set your custom affinity using the `affinity` paremeter.
+Find more infomation about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

+As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinity) chart.
+To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters to `soft` or `hard` depending on the kind of configuration you want.

 ### Deploying extra resources